Migrate Demographic Group For Fair GNNs: Experiment

+To investigate the impacts of the sensitive attributes' evolution, the sensitive attributes (age) on credit are flipped when testing and the results are displayed in Figure \ref{sens_flip}.
+Faced with the shift of sensitive attributes, FairMigration still maintains high model utility and fairness.
+The biases from historical impacts and feature correlation can be alleviated by our method.

+To explore the influences of message propagation on fairness, we conduct the experiments of Multi-Layer Perception (MLP) on the three datasets in Table \ref{tab:message}.
+It can be observed that without the message propagation, the MLP shows more fair prediction and lower model utility compared with vanilla GNNs.
+With the influence of message propagation, FairMigration demonstrates competitive model utility and fairness.
+The biases from message passing can be alleviated by our method. }

-\subsection{Ablation study}
+\subsection{Ablation Study}

 In order to fully understand the contribution of each component of FairMigration, we conduct ablation studies, and the results are shown in Table \ref{tab:ABLATION}.
 Four variants of FairMigration removing one component are defined.
-The \textbf{wo\_mig} denotes the variant removing the group migration.
-The \textbf{wo\_adv} denotes the variant removing the adversarial training.
-The \textbf{wo\_ssf} denotes the variant removing the personalized self-supervised learning.
-The \textbf{wo\_wei} denotes the variant removing the reweight.
-Removing group migration or personalized self-supervised learning would result in the most significant deterioration in fairness and little changes in node classification.
-The combination of group migration and personalized self-supervised learning is a powerful technique to train fair GNNs.
+The \textbf{w/o mig} denotes the variant removing the group migration (removing $L_{mig}$ in equation (\ref{pre_loss}), removing sensitive attribute value flip and setting $\lambda = 0$).
+The \textbf{w/o adv} denotes the variant removing the adversarial training.
+The \textbf{w/o ssf} denotes the variant removing the personalized self-supervised learning.
+The \textbf{w/o wei} denotes the variant removing the reweight.
+Removing group migration or personalized self-supervised learning would result in the most significant deterioration in fairness and little changes in node classification. { Especially, group migration improves fairness tremendously by breaking the limitation of fixed sensitive attributes.} The combination of group migration and personalized self-supervised learning is a powerful technique to train fair GNNs and does not cause a significant model utility drop.
 If Removing the adversarial training, FairMigration suffers from a fairness drop in most cases but enjoys fairness promotion in some cases.
 Adversarial training is an unstable strategy.
 Removing the reweight, FairMigration produces slightly biased results.
 The reweight technique can be a supplement to train fair GNNs.

-\subsection{Visualization of group migration}
+\subsection{Visualization of Group Migration}